 How to buy a travel cot Buying a travel cot

-If you decide a travel cot would be useful for you, bear the following points in mind when choosing one.
+If you decide a travel cot would be useful for you, we've listed some helpful tips below on what you should check in the shop before buying.

-If you’re buying a new travel baby cot from a high street shop, ask to see it being assembled and try carrying the packed cot around for a few minutes.
+If you’re buying a new travel cot from a high street shop, ask to see it being assembled, and try carrying the packed cot around for a few minutes.

-If you're an internet shopper, be prepared to hunt for bargains.
-Some price-comparison websites, such as Google Shopping, can help you compare deals, but many comparison sites are little help in this area as they offer too many unrelated products for you to trawl through, rather than a concise list of suppliers and prices.
+If you're buying online, be prepared to hunt for bargains.
+Some price-comparison websites, such as Google Shopping, can help you compare deals – but many comparison sites are little help in this area as they offer too many unrelated products for you to trawl through, rather than a concise list of suppliers and prices.

 Check the cot wheels